abeersh/capstone/README.md

 ## Challenges:

 • Reliability of the data.

 • External factors which affected overall result not covered by the study such as wither conditions or political issues.

+## Conclusions:

+Several models were applied to the monthly mean gasoline prices and consumption time series data which is :SARIMAX ,Prophet ,LSTM and ARIMA .
+Comparing the performances of these models,  note that for this specific time series, a multivariate ARIMA model performs the best in predicting the gasoline consumption and we get score : 0.999 of confidence.

+## Future Work:

+• Explore and add more features that affecting gasoline price like  GDP, etc. to optimize the model.

+• Explore other ML models for predicting gasoline price.

+• Building models for predicting each of features which we did use it to predicted gasoline consumption to make full predicting model.